SolCharms/Betelgeuse/README.md

 ![Screenshot from 2023-01-19 16-19-42](https://user-images.githubusercontent.com/97003046/213563230-509d31e6-4a78-4dcc-a623-614704e7a598.png)

 I'll go ahead and purchase a few more futures contracts in a fractionalized manner.
-From here we ca run
+From here we can run

     dex-cli fetch-all-futures-purchases-by-purchaser -k GXgsr5Rf9fyif3Z59fWhvtkDx9Nrcm3ezzb9LMUzjVM3